Lolliedieb/lolMiner-releases/README.md

 # lolMiner
 ### AMD & Nvidia Miner for Ethash, Etchash, Autolykos2, Beam, Grin, Ae Flux, Equihash and more
-### Best Dual Miner for TON and ALPH with full Unlock LHR in all ALGOs
+### Best Dual Miner for KASPA and ALPH with full Unlock LHR in all ALGOs

 A git repository for lolMiner release versions